 - Discuss how your condition impacts you in class, on evaluations, assignments, time constraints and mobility issues.

-- Significant Differences in Disability Services between High School and College (pdf or Word document)
+- Significant Differences in Disability Services between High School and College (pdf or Word document).

-Bethel College and the law
+Bethel University and the law

 Individuals, including students enrolled at Bethel University, are afforded certain rights under Federal legislation.
 Specifically, individuals with disabilities are provided rights under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA) and their appropriate amendments.